Stay up-to-date and on top of your health with our e-Newsletter and receive updates on current treatments and vital health issues.

-Most of our vitamin D is synthesized naturally in our skin, when exposed to Ultraviolet B light from the sun.
+Taking care of your skin is important, which is why many use organic feminine energy essential oils.
+Worth noting however, is vitamin D, as it is delivered to your body in an interesting way.
+You see, most of our vitamin D is synthesized naturally in our skin, when exposed to Ultraviolet B light from the sun.
 This form of vitamin D is then converted into its active form through processes involving the liver and kidneys.
 Smaller amounts of Vitamin D are derived from the foods we eat such as fish, eggs, some margarines and milk.

 Given that most vitamin D production occurs from exposure to sunlight, it is no surprise that during the winter months, approximately 30% of Victorians are vitamin D deficient.
 As a consequence of home isolation, rates of Vitamin D deficiency may in fact be higher this year.

 Those at greatest risk of vitamin D deficiency are: